 More on Phoenicia here

-At its peak Babylon was a religious center that was the Jerusalem of its day.
-It was multi cultural and a free city for refugees.
+At its peak Babylon was a religious centre that was the Jerusalem of its day.
+It was multi cultural and (unlike modern Jerusalem) a free city for refugees.
 The most elaborate temple was dedicate to Marduk, the patron God of Babylon.
 Extemenanki—a brightly painted, 300-foot-high, stepped ziggurat—that stood near the Temple of Marduk may have been the inspiration for the Tower of Babel.

 The temples not only supported a caste of priests but also a sages and prophets such as Daniel.
 In the markets were silver, gold, bronze, ivory, frankincense, myrrh, marble, wine, grains, imported woods brought in by caravans and ships from as far away as Africa and India.